Akash-singh909/LocalRepo/README.md

-# this is a practice to make new depository
+# this is a practice to make a new depository